Chris-Craft Commander

 Chris-Craft Commander is the name of a range of cruisers built by Chris-Craft Industries.
-The first Commander was built in 1963 and debuted at the 1964 New York Boat Show.
+Originally built of wood, the first fiberglass Commander was built in 1963 and debuted at the 1964 New York Boat Show.
 At the time, none of the large main line motor yacht builders (Matthews, Owens, C.P.
 Leeks (Pacemaker), etc.) were building in fiberglass.
 Hatteras Yachts, which had started as a partnership between two North Carolina furniture makers, and Pearson, generally noted for their fiberglass auxiliary sailboat cruisers, were the only companies making fiberglass boats over 30' in length.

 "The 38 Commander Express cruiser was the pivotal boat in the development of fiberglass technology by Chris-Craft Industries.
 It was the first all-fiberglass cruiser made by Chris-Craft.
 Its production bridged the past to the future as it was the last design by "Mac" Mackerer who had worked for Chris-Craft as far back as 1925, also working with Fred Hudson, who styled the first 38 Commander.
 The 38’ Commander Express proved to be a success for Chris-Craft resulting in the production of subsequent sedan and sport fisherman models."